f-ojo/fayoojo/content/authors/admin/_index.md

 - Visitors
 ---

-Fayo Ojo is a computer science undergraduate at the University of Maryland, Baltimore County (UMBC).
-She has done independent and collaborative research projects in human-centered computing and software engineering.
+Fayo Ojo is currently a Visiting Researcher in the Haptics Department at the Max Planck Institute for Intelligent Systems working in robotics.
+She previously completed a Bachelor of Science in Computer Science from the University of Maryland, Baltimore County (UMBC).
+There she completed independent and collaborative research projects in human-centered computing and software engineering.
 She has interned in the Embedded Processing and Information Technology groups at Texas Instruments.

-When she is not in class or conducting research, she is a vocalist in the Baltimore area with a passion for tech and engineering education outreach.
-She is a [Grand Challenges Scholar](http://engineeringchallenges.org/GrandChallengeScholarsProgram.aspx) focusing on Personalized Learning and the current president of Computer Science Education Club at UMBC.
+When she is not in class or conducting research, she is a vocalist in the Baltimore area with a passion for tech and engineering education outreach as the former president of Computer Science Education at UMBC.
+She was also a [Grand Challenges Scholar](http://engineeringchallenges.org/GrandChallengeScholarsProgram.aspx) focusing on Advancing Personalized Learning.
+She hopes to continue working in this area throughout her career as a researcher.